donmccurdy/glTF-Transform/docs/EXTENSIONS.md

 compressing and decompressing a model in a pipeline will lose precision, so compression should generally be the last stage of an art workflow, and uncompressed original files should be kept.

-Currently, only _reading_ `KHR_draco_mesh_compression` is supported, and output will always be uncompressed.
-Writing compressed data will be added at a later date, so for now use glTF-Pipeline for that.
 A decoder or encoder from `draco3dgltf` npm module is required for reading and writing respectively, and must be provided by the application:

 ```typescript